The Many-Worlds Calculus: The Many-Worlds Calculus

-We define our graphical language within the paradigm of colored PROP \cite{Carette21,HackneyR15}, meaning that a diagram will be composed of nodes, or \emph{generators}, linked to each other through \emph{colored wires}, that are allowed to cross each others.
+We define our graphical language within the paradigm of colored PROP \cite{Carette21,HackneyR15}, meaning that a morphism is a diagram composed of nodes, or \emph{generators}, linked to each other through \emph{colored wires}, that are allowed to cross each others.
 Additionally, we assume that our colored PROP is compact closed and auto-dual, i.e.~we allow to bend wires to obtain a Cup (\scalebox{0.8}{$\tikzfig{lang/cup}$}) or a Cap (\scalebox{0.8}{$\tikzfig{lang/cap}$}).

-The generators of our language are described in \cref{fig:generator} and are respectively the Identity, the Swap, the Cup, the Cap, the Plus, the Tensor, the Unit, the $n$-ary Contraction for $n \geq 0$, and the Scalar for $s$ ranging over the commutative semiring $R$.
-Mirrored versions of those generators are defined as syntactic sugar through the compact closure, as shown for the mirrored Plus on the right-hand-side of \cref{fig:generator}.
+The generators of our language are described in Figure~\ref{fig:generator} and are respectively the Identity, the Swap, the Cup, the Cap, the Plus, the Tensor, the Unit, the $n$-ary Contraction for $n \geq 0$, and the Scalar for $s$ ranging over the commutative semiring $R$.
+Mirrored versions of those generators are defined as syntactic sugar through the compact closure, as shown for the mirrored Plus on the right-hand-side of Figure~\ref{fig:generator}.
 Diagrams are read top-to-bottom: the top-most wires are the \textit{input} wires and the bottom-most wires are the \textit{output} wires.
 The labels $A$, $B$, etc correspond to the colors of our PROP.
-There is one color for every type generated by the syntax\footnote{We do not assume any associativity, distributivity, etc, although types that are semantically equivalent will be made isomorphic through the equational theory.} $A, B ::= \one \mid A\oplus B \mid A\otimes B$.
+There is one color for every type generated by the syntax\footnote{Those types are purely syntactic.
+We do not assume any associativity/distributivity/etc at the syntactic level.
+However, we have morphisms representing those properties (e.g. a morphism from $(A \oplus B) \oplus C$ to $A \oplus (B \oplus C)$), and up to the equational theory $\equiv$ those morphisms will be isomorphisms.} $A, B ::= \one \mid \zero \mid A\oplus B \mid A\tensor B$.
 As such, the Unit starts a wire of type $\one$, the Plus combines two wires of type $A$ and $B$ into a wire of type $A \oplus B$, and similarly the Tensor combines two wires of type $A$ and $B$ into a wire of type $A \tensor B$.